 Garnering critical praise with their folk-laden debut album in 2013, Wooden Horsemen have expanded their sound considerably since embarking on multiple cross-country tours.
-With the addition of horns and an expanded rhythm section, the group now seamlessly fuses elements of raw blues, soul and rock, while incorporating a Latin and African inspired rhythmic approach.
+With the addition of horns and an expanded rhythm section, the group now seamlessly fuses elements of raw blues, soul, gospel and rock.
 The outcome is a distinctly unique flavor of pop sensible melodies, driven by a pulse for which the band has built it’s reputation as a must-see live set.

 The inspiration for change came from the longing for movement.
 Early performances as an acoustic trio were beautifully intimate, but the band wanted to expand on the kinetic energy of music.
 The new sound combines the sincerity of blues and Americana music with rhythms that inspire dancing.
 The band adopted the phrase “grounded party” as their mission statement, determined to get fans dancing while also providing them with something meaningful and introspective.